 Customer Journey Map

 The team and I visualized the path of a customer purchasing an air conditioner on a journey map to better understand the goals and pain points of their experience.
-We spoke with three participants who bought an air conditioner recently, and I also looked at websites such as Consumer Reports, Reliance Home Comfort, and other blogs and buying guides to understand what customer might need to know to purchase an air conditioner.

 1. Customers who are interested in buying an air conditioner can have varying levels of knowledge and experience.